relaycorp/veraid-website/src/pages/spec.md

 The VeraId protocol consists of the following core components:

 1. **VeraId TXT Record:** A DNS TXT record at `_veraid.<domain>` containing the organisation's public key information, including key algorithm, key ID type, key ID, TTL override, and optional service OID.
 2. **Organisation Certificate:** A self-issued X.509 certificate containing the organisation's public key.
 This certificate serves as the root Certificate Authority (CA) for all certification paths and digital signatures under the organisation's domain.
 3. **Member Certificates:** X.509 certificates issued by the organisation to individual users or bots.
 User certificates include the username in the Common Name field, whilst bot certificates use the at sign (`@`) as their Common Name.
 4. **DNSSEC Chain:** A serialised collection of DNS responses that provide cryptographic proof of the authenticity of the organisation's VeraId TXT record.
 5. **Member ID Bundle:** A structure containing a member certificate, the issuing organisation certificate, and the DNSSEC chain necessary to verify the organisation's authority.

-6. **Signature Bundle:** A structure containing a CMS `SignedData` object, the organisation certificate, and the DNSSEC chain.
-The `SignedData` object includes the member's certificate and signature metadata.
+6. **Signature Bundle:** A structure containing a CMS SignedData value, the organisation certificate, and the DNSSEC chain.
+There are two types of bundles, which determine the signer of the SignedData value:
+   - **Member Signature Bundles** are signed by a member.
+   - **Organisation Signature Bundles** are signed directly by the organisation, but attributed to a specific member.

-These components work together to create a secure chain of trust from the DNS root to the individual signatures produced by organisation members.
+These components work together to create a secure chain of trust from the DNS root to the individual signatures produced by organisation members or by the organisation itself.

 ### 2.4.
 Workflow Summary